IdleLands/IdleLands3/guides/CONTROLLED_MOVEMENT.md

 If you're in the party, you can switch on the "Scared Of The Dark" or "Delver" personalities to stop you from going down into a dungeon or upstairs out of one.
 If you do this, you won't follow the leader down (or up) stairs, but you will still fight any battles that the party has.

-You have to be on the same level as the other adventurers to join a party with them.
+You have to be on the same map as the other adventurers to join a party with them.
 Which means if you're in a dungeon and your party breaks up, you likely won't join another until you get out of the dungeon.

 When you join a party, you will be auto-teleported to where the leader is.
 This is unavoidable.